tymyrddin/purple/source/docs/audits/supportive/standards.md

 # ISO/IEC information security standards

 These standards orbit around information security, management systems, auditing, and related governance within the ISO/IEC 27000 series.
-Each has a distinct purpose.
-Breaking them down into logical groups explains their differences and how they relate to one another.
+Each has a distinct purpose, and grouped, they stop blurring together.

 For OT/ICS standards (IEC 62443 and related), see [OT/ICS standards](ot-standards.md).
 For EU regulatory
 instruments (NIS2, DORA, CER), see [EU regulations reference](eu-regulations.md).

 The catch: ISO standards are not freely available in full.
-They are copyrighted, so they usually have to be [purchased](https://www.iso.org/standards.html).
-So only get what you need.
+They are copyrighted, and [purchase](https://www.iso.org/standards.html) is the normal route, so only get what you need.

-And you can use the [ISO Online Browsing Platform (OBP)](https://www.iso.org/obp/ui) which will allow access the most up-to-date content in ISO standards, graphical symbols, codes or terms and definitions.
-This way you can preview content before you buy, search within documents and more easily navigate between standards.
+The [ISO Online Browsing Platform (OBP)](https://www.iso.org/obp/ui) softens the blow: it gives access to the most up-to-date content in ISO standards, graphical symbols, codes, and terms and definitions, so content can be previewed before buying, searched within, and navigated between standards.

 ## Foundations and vocabulary